Skip to main content

 Stage 3: Light sleep

-Breathing becomes regular and sleep becomes less active during this stage of sleep.
+Breathing becomes regular, and sleep becomes less active during this stage.
 Your baby may move and startle with sounds.
 If you are moving your baby from your arms to a crib or other sleep space, they may wake briefly and go back to sleep.

 Stage 4: Deep sleep

 During this stage, your baby is quiet and does not move.
-Your baby’s sleep is deeper and it may be harder to awaken the baby.
+Their sleep is deeper, and it may be harder to wake them up.

 Stage 5: Very deep sleep